make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [robertrebor](https://github.com/robertreor) for assisting with support for generic Illuminance sensors.
 - [aurelmarius](https://github.com/aurelmarius) for assisting with support for Ditua DT-1522-YN aroma diffuser.
 - [ssorgatem](https://github.com/ssorgatem) for contributing support for Ledlux thermostat and another variant of quad powerstrip with USB and timers.
+- [remoteassist](https://github.com/remoteassist) for assisting with support for Lefant LS1 Pro vacuums.